ropensci/roweb3/content/commcalls/2025-01-20/index.md

     linking her passion for open science with her Taiwanese roots—and featuring her bird art as the logo."
     img: /img/team/sunny-tseng.jpg
+  - name: "Pascal Burkhard"
+    bio: "Pascal is a geography and computer science teacher in a Swiss high school, and has been using R for about 15 years now.
+    Pascal mostly does visualizations for lessons (graphs and maps), but is also a big fan of Quarto to create documents, presentations and books that can all be organized into clean websites to use as a teaching platform."
+    img: /img/community/pascal-burkhard.png
   - name: "Yaoxiang Li"
     bio: "Yaoxiang Li is a Senior Bioinformatician at Georgetown University.
     He has extensive experience in developing R packages,